tammy357/bioscribe-lab-companion/README.md

 1. In the Streamlit editor, select all default code (`Ctrl+A`) and delete it
 2. Copy the contents of `streamlit_app.py` from this repo and paste it in
+3. Ensure you click the "Packages" button in the Streamlit editor and verify that snowflake-snowpark-python is selected.
+If you are using any additional libraries (like pandas or pillow), add them there as well.

 ### Step 4: Upload the Logo